-Juilliard actively promotes a liberal arts education that provides the humanistic, ethical, social, critical, and aesthetic background essential to personal development and professional excellence.
-Studies in literature, philosophy, history, social sciences, arts, and languages, foster in students a deeper understanding of themselves and the complex world in which they live.
+Whatever your discipline, your development as an artist will be deepened by a foundation in the liberal arts, which provides the humanistic, ethical, social, critical, and aesthetic background essential to personal development and professional excellence.
+All undergraduate degree students take classes in literature, philosophy, history, social sciences, arts, and languages — studies that will help you develop a deeper understanding of yourself and the complex world in which you live.

 Through your work in the liberal arts, you will refine your skills in reading, writing, speaking, and critical thinking, and learn to communicate with greater clarity and effectiveness.

 All students in the BFA and BM degree programs are required to complete a minimum of 24 credits in the Liberal Arts.
 Qualified students enroll in a three-semester core curriculum program which introduces them to a cross-cultural range of texts, traditions, and issues and emphasizes critical thinking and writing throughout.
 Students may also pursue electives in such fields as art history, creative writing, literature, African-American studies, American and European history, gender, philosophy, and the environment.
 Juilliard also offers courses in four modern foreign languages: French, German, Italian, and Russian.
 Most students take electives in the third and fourth years but may take them earlier.
 All Liberal Arts courses are conducted in small seminars to foster participation and a spirit of inquiry.
 Eligible students may also cross-register for certain courses at Columbia and Barnard Colleges.